imjoy-team/ImJoy/web/public/docs/demos.md

 <img src="./assets/imjoy-demo-python-to-js.png" width="800px"></img>

 1. User defines how many data points should be calculated, some text that will be displayed in the window plugin, and which JavaScript library will be used to plot the data.
-2. Upen execution of the Python plugin, the damped cosine curve will be computed.
+2. Upon execution of the Python plugin, the damped cosine curve will be computed.
 Then a dictionary `data` containing these values, as well as the text and the name of the desired JS library is created.
-THe necessary content of this dictionary is specified by the window plugin.
+The necessary content of this dictionary is specified by the window plugin.
 This will then be added to another dictionary `data_plot` that contains specifications for the window plugin: `type` to specify which window plugin should be called, `name` to specify the window title, `w` and `h` the specify the size.
 The dictionary `data_plot` will be used with the ImJoy API function `api.createWindow` to call the window plugin.
-3. In the window plugin the transfered data are available as `my.data` and are used to create the JavaScript plot and also populate the HTML text field.
+3. In the window plugin the transferred data are available as `my.data` and are used to create the JavaScript plot and also populate the HTML text field.
 4. The `api.createWindow` returns an identifier for the window.
-When plotting again, the Python plugin attemtps to plot into this window.
+When plotting again, the Python plugin attempts to plot into this window.
 Please note that here on the actual data are passed as an input and not the larger dictionary containing the specifications of the window.
 For the plugin running in the Python engine, we added a  `try ... except` statement to catch error arises when the window has been closed.

 #### Opening a chart saved as png in a window
-Rather then sending the data, you can directly show an image in a window plugin.
+Rather then sending the data, you can directly show an image in a window plugin with this
+<a href="https://imjoy.io/#/app?plugin=oeway/ImJoy-Demo-Plugins:Charts PNG&w=demo-charts" target="_blank">**demo**</a>.

 Before getting to the actual demo, we would like to provide two important clarifications concerning the supported file-types and how the file-system is seen by window plugins.

-ImJoy plugins communicate witht the provided api functions.
+ImJoy plugins communicate with the provided api functions.
 These functions support only **limited data types**.
 You can pass most of the primitive types such as number, string, and dictionaries containing those types.
 However, the api functions don’t support  other objects, such as an images.
 If you want toto pass these objects, you need to encode them to supported types, such as a `base64` string that we will use below.

 You may then wonder why you just send save the file locally, and send this file path to the window plugin, which will read the file from the disk.
 Here it is important to note that the browser (where ImJoy is running) can not directly access the file system (for security reasons).
 ImJoy, provides a solution to this problem with function `api.getFileUrl()`, which converts a provided file path to an url.
 This url can be passed to a dedicated window, which fetches and displays the encoded data.

-In pratice, this can be done with a few line of code.
+In practice, this can be done with a few line of code.
 You essentially need to save your plot, and convert it to base64, and send this to the provided window type `imjoy/image` with the api function `api.createWindow`.
 This window will then use the function
 `api.getFileUrl()` to decode the image and display it.